AliciaJadzia/Awaken_flutter/README.md

 * Added alarm/buddy setup to cloud Firestore
 * Fixed photoURL fiasco
 * Added going to sleep button
+* Added firestore wake and sleep db entries

 ### Build:

 APK is in the root folder, it's unsigned because I have little time.
 If it crashes let me know.

+Outdated for now, the apk build takes like 20 minutes and turns my venerable laptop into a nuclear reactor.